lifting-bits/mcsema/README.md

 MC-Semantics
 ============

-MC-Semantics (or mcsema) is a library to translate the semantics of native code to LLVM IR.
+MC-Semantics (or mcsema, pronounced 'em see se ma') is a library to translate the semantics of native code to LLVM IR.
 The MC-Semantics project is separated into a few sub-projects:
   * Control Flow Recovery
   * Instruction Semantics
   * Binary File Parsing